xinity/dcos-docs-site/pages/services/edge-lb/troubleshooting/index.md

 - You have access to [the remote Edge-LB repositories](https://support.mesosphere.com/hc/en-us/articles/213198586).

 <p class="message--important"><strong>IMPORTANT: </strong>You must have a customer service account to log in as a superuser and download the remote Edge-LB repositories.</p>

-## Limitations

-- Edge-LB supports all [security modes](/1.12/security/ent/#security-modes) in DC/OS 1.11 and later.
-It supports Permissive, Disabled in DC/OS 1.10.
-DC/OS 1.9 or earlier is not supported.

 # Add Edge-LB package repositories
 The Edge-LB package comprises two components: